Jake Burger Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the fifth-ranked team ERA among all league pitching staffs (3.78).
+- The Rangers have the sixth-ranked team ERA among all MLB pitching staffs (3.83).

-- Rangers pitchers combine to allow the sixth-fewest home runs in baseball (73 total, one per game).
+- Rangers pitchers combine to surrender the sixth-fewest home runs in baseball (75 total, one per game).

-- Eovaldi goes for his 10th victory when he gets the start for the Rangers, his 15th of the season.
-He is 9-3 with a 2.59 ERA and 92 strikeouts in 93 2/3 innings pitched.
+- Perez gets the start for the Rangers, his 15th of the season.
+He is 6-3 with a 4.54 ERA and 54 strikeouts through 77 1/3 innings pitched.

-- In his last appearance on Friday, the right-hander threw seven innings against the Los Angeles Angels, giving up three earned runs while surrendering five hits.
+- In his most recent appearance on Saturday against the Toronto Blue Jays, the left-hander went six innings, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.